Purulhá

 Purulhá is a town and municipality in the Baja Verapaz department of Guatemala.
-It is situated at 1570 m above sea level.
-The municipality has a population of 56,822 (2018 census) and covers an area of 536 km².
+It is situated at 1,570 m (5,151 ft) above sea level.
+The municipality covers an area of 536 km² and the population was 56,822 at the 2018 census.
 The annual festival is June 10-June 13.

 History

 Verapaz Railroad

 The Verapaz Railroad began on 15 January 1894 with a contract for 99 years between Guatemala, then ruled by president José María Reina Barrios, and Walter Dauch, representative of the "Verapaz Railroad & Northern Agency Ltd." The contract settled the rules for the construction and maintenance of a 30 mile railroad line between Panzós and Pancajché.
 Passenger service travelled twice a week, on Mondays and Thursdays; mail also arrived by ship every Wednesday and cargo came from Livingston, Izabal.
 Besides, there were train stops in Santa Rosita, Santa Catalina La Tinta, and Papalhá.

 In 1898, it was reported that given the coffee prosperity in Cobán, which in those days was the third largest city in Guatemala, the railroad was going to be extended to that city.
 The railroad was in operation until 1965, when it was superseded by truck and highways.